ng-turkey/ngx-context/README.md

 Check [demo application](https://stackblitz.com/edit/ngx-context) out for a preview.

+You may also find the [introductory blog post](https://medium.com/@ozak/angular-context-easy-data-binding-for-nested-component-trees-and-the-router-outlet-a977efacd48) helpful.

 ## Reasons to Use This Library

 Data-binding and input properties are great.
 However, working with them has some challenges: